 Thru Wall Fans

-Great for where the bathroom is on an external wall or there is no ceiling space for an in-line fan.
-Other benefits:
+Great for where the bathroom or kitchen is on an external wall or there is no ceiling space for an in-line fan.
+Other benefits include:

 - Includes weatherproof cowl